 As a consultant, you excel in your area of expertise.
 But, closing deals with new clients?
 Perhaps that’s something you’re still trying to figure out.
+Especially if you haven’t been able to connect in person or companies are more hesitant to shell out for consulting fees.

-- Business Proposal Ideas
+- Business proposal template

-- Content Strategy Plan
+- Content strategy plan

 - Consulting RFP

-- Simple Consulting Proposals
+- Simple consulting proposals

 A consultant may submit a proposal after being briefed by a prospective client on project requirements.
 Or the submission may be in response to a formal Request for Proposals (RFP).